torgeir/cljs-workshop/readme.md

-# Minimal `cljs` playground with repl and hot reloading support
+# Generative art playground, using ClojureScript with repl and hot reloading support

 ## Install